redcodefinal/pwnable_kr_writeups/uaf/writeup.md

 We can see that....

 We need to find some way to overwrite `0x00000000004012d2 Man::introduce()` so when it's called after we free it will call `0x000000000040117a Human::give_shell()`

+If we gdb and breakpoint `Man::introduce()` and do option 1, it will break, if we do option 3 and then 1 it will seg fault and not break.